The purpose of the Holidays is to make it simpler to organize recipes so that they can more easily be displayed on the homepage and sidebar.

 Yoast

-In general, you won't rank for these because the keywords are too vague and too competitive, so you don't want to create an indexable category page.
+Most sites simply won't rank for these because the keywords are too vague and too competitive, so you don't want to create an indexable category page.

 However, if you have pre-existing holiday categories, you should check Google Search Console for traffic going directly to these (expand the timeline to 12 months).
 You'll also want to check to see if there are backlinks going to these pages.